Marko Rupnik

+In December 2022, Rupnik's excommunication due to the ecclesiastical crime of absolution of an accomplice and allegations about sexual misconduct became public knowledge.
+He was expelled from the Society of Jesus on 15 June 2023, for "stubborn refusal to observe the vow of obedience", by decree of the superior general Arturo Sosa.
+In October 2023, the Vatican case against Rupnik was reopened.

 Early life and education

-Rupnik was born 28 November 1954 to Ivan and Ivanka Kaucic in Zadlog, a hamlet in the Municipality of Idrija, in western Slovenia, at the time part of Yugoslavia.
+Rupnik was born 28 November 1954 to Ivan and Ivanka Kaucic in Zadlog, a village in the Municipality of Idrija, in western Slovenia, at the time part of Yugoslavia.
 After finishing elementary school in Idrija, Rupnik continued his secondary education at the Minor Seminary in Vipava.